-Driving on the A351 , we stopped at Corfe Castle – its ruins were the inspiration for Kirrin castle in the Famous Five series by Enid Blyton.
-With our little one fast asleep by now , we decided to not go in and instead drove right on to take the A352, driving past Osmington’s iconic white horse on the hillside to reach our Bed and Breakfast in the village of Sutton Poyntz near Weymouth.
+Driving on the A351 , we stopped at Corfe Castle.
+Its ruins were the inspiration for Kirrin castle in the Famous Five series by Enid Blyton.
+With our little one fast asleep by now , we decided to not go in.
+Instead we drove right on to take the A352, driving past Osmington’s iconic white horse on the hillside to reach our Bed and Breakfast in the village of Sutton Poyntz near Weymouth.

-The next day, we took the scenic B3517 which meanders along the coastline , making numerous photostops on the way.
-This road though is not for the fainthearted – being narrow with sharp bends and blind turns, it is best for those used to driving within the UK.
-The road goes right through the heart of quaint little villages with stone houses and thatched roofs , with the 13 miles between Abbotsbury and Burton Bradstock being the most picturesque.
+The next day, we took the scenic B3517 which meanders along the coastline, making numerous photostops on the way.
+This road though is not for the fainthearted.
+Narrow with sharp bends and blind turns, it is best for those used to driving within the UK.
+The road goes right through the heart of quaint little villages with stone houses and thatched roofs.
+The most picturesque being the 13 miles between Abbotsbury and Burton Bradstock.